-Membership of the Committee comprises at least four members nominated by the Governing Body, at least one of whom is required to have recent and relevant experience in finance, accounting or auditing.
+Membership of the Committee comprises at least four members appointed by the Governing Body.
+At least one member is required to have recent and relevant experience in finance, accounting or auditing and Mr Patrick McKeown was co-opted to the Committee in the 2023/24 year to bring this experience.

-Meetings are held at least four times per year and are normally attended by representatives of internal and external audit as well as by a DfE representative.
+Meetings are held at least four times per year and are attended by representatives of internal and external audit as well as by a DfE representative.
 The Committee holds independent meetings with the auditors in advance of each scheduled meeting which provides an opportunity for discussions between the parties where executive officers are not present.
-The Principal and Chief Executive, Deputy Chief Executive, Risk & Compliance Officer and Head of Finance normally attended committee meetings in 2022/23.
+The Principal and Chief Executive, Director of Corporate Services, Risk & Compliance Officer and Head of Finance & Governance reported to committee meetings in 2023/24.
 The Committee invites other South West College personnel or third parties to attend meetings where their knowledge or experience could contribute to the business under discussion.
 Whilst executive officers and other officials attend meetings of the Audit & Risk Committee as necessary, they are not members of the Committee.